-In order for a stockholder proposal to be eligible under Rule 14a-8 of the Exchange Act for presentation at the 2024 Annual Meeting, such stockholder must submit the proposal, along with proof of ownership of our common stock, no later than [], 2024, the date that is one hundred twenty (120) days prior to the first anniversary of the date this Proxy Statement was first released to stockholders.
+In order for a stockholder proposal to be eligible under Rule 14a-8 of the Exchange Act for presentation at the 2024 Annual Meeting, such stockholder must submit the proposal, along with proof of ownership of our common stock, no later than December 12, 2023, the date that is one hundred twenty (120) days prior to the first anniversary of the date this Proxy Statement was first released to stockholders.
 This date will change if the date of 2024 Annual Meeting is changed by more than thirty (30) days from May 23, 2024.

 In addition, our Bylaws establish an advance notice procedure for nominations for election to our Board and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
 In general, notice must be received not later than the close of business on the ninetieth (90th) day nor earlier than the close of business on the one hundred twentieth (120th) day prior to the first anniversary of the 2023 Annual Meeting.
 Therefore, to be presented at the 2024 Annual Meeting, we must receive such a proposal no earlier than the close of business on January 24, 2024 and no later than the close of business on February 23, 2024.
-However, if the date of the 2024 Annual Meeting is advanced more than thirty (30) days prior to or delayed by more than thirty (30) days after the anniversary of the 2023 Annual Meeting, notice by the stockholder to be timely must be so received not earlier than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting and not later than the close of business on the later of the ninetieth (90th) day prior to the 2024 Annual Meeting or the tenth (10th) day following the day on which public announcement of the date of the 2024 Annual Meeting is first made.
+However, if the date of the 2024 Annual Meeting is advanced more than thirty (30) days prior to or delayed by more than thirty (30) days after the anniversary of the 2023 Annual Meeting, notice by the stockholder to be timely must be so received not earlier than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting and not later than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting and not later than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting and not later than the close of the 2024 Annual Meeting is first made.
 Stockholders are advised to review our Bylaws which also specify requirements as to the form and content of a stockholder's notice.